00,00€

 Developing skills in specialized professions and anticipating the needs of tomorrow

-To support the rapid development of its repair services, the Fnac Darty Academy has set up a number of programs dedicated to training after-sales service technicians.
-Fnac Darty trained a total of 497 technicians in 2022 and opened its own CFA (centre de formation d’apprentis — apprentice training center) dedicated to repair professions.
+In order to bolster the rapid development of its repair services, the Fnac Darty Academy has set up several systems dedicated to training after-sales service technicians and launched its own dedicated Apprentice Training Center (CFA) in 2022.

 Promoting professional equality and quality of life at work